-The Second or On-Site Interview
+What is the Second or On-Site Interview?

 After your first interview, you may be asked back again for a second date.
 They like you enough that you made the first round of cuts, but they would like to know more about you before making their final decision.

 Second Interviews can last either a half or full-day so it is best to check again and get an agenda.
 You may be meeting with three to five individuals.
 This may include a representative from Human Resources, the department head, the office staff and the department heads supervisor.
 Be alert and enthusiastic at all times!

 The more you know about the structure of the process, the less anxious you are going to feel and the better you will perform.
 This is the last step before an offer is made.

 The theory behind Critical Behavioral Interviewing (CBI) is that past performance in a similar situation is the best predictor of future performance.
 CBI probes are much deeper than traditional interviewing techniques.

 You should prepare by thinking of specific examples that demonstrate your competence in core behaviors such as teamwork, problem-solving, communication, creativity, flexibility and organizational skills.

 You will want to tell your story and structure it by stating your answers in terms of the situation, the task, what action you took, and what was the result or outcome.

 This is a problem-solving interview where you will be given some exercises to demonstrate your creative and analytical abilities.
 A company may ask you to take a short test to evaluate your technical knowledge and skills.